Sheep-Studios/sheep-studios-docs/_docs/admob-gms2.md

 Interstitial ads are a bit of a mix of rewarded & banner ads.
 Interstial ads are commonly used in-between levels, however, after a given amount of time (typically 5 seconds or so), the user can skip the ad, and continue using the game/app.
 Interstitials typically get about $7.50 per 1,000 impressions.

 ## Importing to your project

+To import the Gamemaker asset into your project, you must first add the asset to your account.
+[Go to the Marketplace page](https://marketplace.yoyogames.com/assets/9589/admob-ads-free), and click "Add to account." (you need to be logged in to your Gamemaker account.)